|Zbigniew Rybczynski (Rib-chin-ski)

 In 1992, Zbig completed work on the HD piece Kafka.
 Produced for Telemax of Paris as a part of their Audio/Visual Encyclopedia series, it won the 1992 Special Festival Prize at the International Electronic Cinema Festival Tokyo/Montreux and the Special Jury Award at the San Francisco International Festival in 1993.

-In the years 1994-2001 Rybczynski worked in Germany.
-First, at the CBF Studios in Berlin, he was developing new production techniques in the areas of image compositing and motion control photography (he holds several innovative patents in that area and in computer programs).
-Later, in Cologne, he continued his research and was a Professor of Experimental Film at the Academy of Media Arts.
+In the years 1994-2001, Rybczynski worked in Germany.
+First, at the CBF Studios in Berlin, he was developing new production techniques in the areas of image compositing and motion control photography, holding several innovative patents in that area and in computer programs.
+Later, in Cologne, he continued his research and was a C-4 Professor of Experimental Film at the Academy of Media Arts.